hashicorp/terraform-provider-azurerm/website/docs/r/firewall_policy_rule_collection_group.html.markdown

 * `destination_address` - (Optional) The destination IP address (including CIDR).

-* `destination_ports` - (Optional) Specifies a list of destination ports.
+* `destination_ports` - (Required) Specifies a list of destination ports.
 Only one destination port is supported in a NAT rule.

 * `translated_address` - (Optional) Specifies the translated address.